Portal 2: Design

 Portal 2 features gels that impart special properties to surfaces or objects they touch.
 Here, blue Repulsion Gel causes the painted turrets to bounce off any surface.

 The Repulsion (jumping) and Propulsion (running) gels in Portal 2 originated in Tag: The Power of Paint.
 Valve hired the Tag creators to develop the idea further and later decided to include it in Portal 2.
 Journalists have likened Tag to Narbacular Drop, the DigiPen student project whose mechanics became Portal.
 As the third Tag gel, which allows the character to walk on any surface regardless of gravity, gave playtesters motion sickness, it was replaced by Conversion gel, which integrates with the portal mechanic.
 The gels give the player more control over the environment, which increased the challenge for the puzzle designers.
 The gels are rendered using fluid dynamics routines specially developed at Valve by the former Tag Team.
 Rendering techniques developed for Left 4 Dead 2 were used to render pools of liquid; Portal 2 combines "flowing" surface maps to mimic the motion of water with "debris flow" maps and random noise to create realistic, real-time rendering of water effects.

+A leak of early builds of Portal 2 were part of a larger leak of files from Valve and Steam discovered in August 2026.
+The leak included more footage of the F-Stop mechanic, a bullet time effect that was used for solving puzzles, and dialog from Cave Johnson on the nature of Companion Cubes.